-B.7.4 Team competitions at ISU Championships and ISU World Cups
+B.7.4 Team Pursuit competitions

-In Senior team competitions (Team Pursuit and Team Sprint), for both ladies and men, one Skater from the winning team and one Skater from a randomly selected team shall be tested.
+In team pursuit competitions, for both ladies and men, one Skater from the winning team and one Skater from a randomly selected team shall be tested.
 The Skater from each team will be randomly selected from the team list.